Home > Religion A Commentary on Tibetan Buddhism and NDEs

 A Commentary on Tibetan Buddhism and NDEs

-This commentary is based on the video, The Tibetan Book of the Dead (DVD), narrated by Leonard Cohen.
+The following commentary by Kevin Williams is based on the video, The Tibetan Book of the Dead (DVD), narrated by Leonard Cohen.

 Kevin Williams